lli1987/menu_translator_support_page/privacy_policy.md

 Your information may be transferred to and processed in countries other than your own.
 We ensure appropriate safeguards are in place to protect your information during such transfers.

 ## 13. Changes to This Privacy Policy
 We may update this Privacy Policy from time to time.
-We will notify you of any significant changes by posting the new Privacy Policy in the app and updating the "Last updated" date
+We will notify you of any significant changes by posting the new Privacy Policy in the app and updating the "Last updated" date.

 ## 14. Contact Us
-If you have any questions about this Privacy Policy or our privacy practices, please contact us at myappspt2025@gmail.com
+If you have any questions about this Privacy Policy or our privacy practices, please contact us at myappspt2025@gmail.com.